SEIR-7-06/intro-to-python/README.md

 ```

 ### What is Python?
 Python is a high-level, general purpose programming language created by Guido van Rossum in 1991.
-It is the fifth most used programming language behind Java, Javascript, and C#.
+It is the third most used programming language behind C and Java.
 Python can be used for data science, devops, or general purpose programming.
 In this class, we will be using it as a server-side "back-end" programming language.

 Python has a couple attributes that make it unique:
 * Meaningful Whitespace -- indentation signifies code blocks